davidsonlab-msu/terminal-tutorial/README.md

 2) Calculate the size of the Osag genome (remember to not count the names of the scaffolds/chromosomes in your calculation! e.g. >Scaffold...)

-3) Write a *single* command that prints the location (Scaffold, Start, and End) of the twisted gastrulation gene.
+3) Write a *single* command that prints the location (Scaffold, Start, and End) of the twisted gastrulation gene. *hint: check out grep -f and /dev/stdin*